 Consider whether you want people to handle your products and either post signs or place your items in a manner that restricts access if you prefer them not to be handled.
 Remember that there will be people of all ages, including small children, at most of these kinds of events, and they will want to touch things.

-If you are the maker of your products, this will be a definite sales asset, and you will want your customers to know immediately that these beautiful items were hand made by you.
+If you are the maker of your products, this will be a definite sales asset, and you will want your customers to know immediately that these beautiful items were hand-made by you.
 Posting a notice in a prominent area of your booth, stating that you are the artist/ designer/maker will be a substantial sales booster.

-Be prepared to visit with and explain your wares to your customers, as this will a big part of your day at a craft show and can lead to increased present and future sales.
+Be prepared to visit with and explain your wares to your customers, as this will be a big part of your day at a craft show and can lead to increased present and future sales.

 Adding a box to your venue, where visitors can leave information such as email addresses for the chance of winning a prize, can provide connections that lead to possible sales.